gabholli/gabholli.github.io/README.md

 ## Description
 This project contains files for my personal portfoilo to showcase my work and contact information.
+This site was created using HTML5, CSS3, and JavaScript.

 ## Getting Started
 ### Dependencies